 Cost of Ownership

-Whether the DAS technology comes as part of a combined compressor system or as a simple bolt on module the cost of purchase and ownership is low in comparison to the first accessible air drying technology, fridges.
+Whether the Dry Tank Technology comes as part of a combined compressor system or as a simple bolt on module the cost of purchase and ownership is low in comparison to the first accessible, current, air drying technology, refrigerant dryers.
 As the system is inherently simple to operate and uses well understood and characterised technologies it is both easy to install and operate and, in the very unlikely event of failure, repair.
 It uses no refrigerant consumables, contains no coolant compressors or high pressure valve technologies and does not require any regular servicing contracts.
 In fact the technology, once purchased, should last as long as your compressor and be simpler to maintain.

 Use with other Drying Technologies